tonyanuge/Twitter-Sentiment-Time-Series-Analysis/README.md

 Data
 The dataset used in this project is a collection of tweets with the following structure:
-Tweet ID
+Tweet ID,
-Timestamp
+Timestamp,
-User ID
+User ID,
-Query (if any)
-Username
+Username,
-Tweet text
+Tweet text,
-Key Components
+Key Components,
 The project consists of the following main steps:

 Data Loading and Preprocessing: